What is Selvedge Denim? A Complete Guide to the Premium Jeans

 “Rope dyed yarns are white cotton yarns that go through a set of indigo baths,” he explains.
 “They dip the cotton yarn in the indigo, they pull it out, they let it dry, they dip it back into the indigo, and this repeats dozens of times.
 You end up with a white center core yarn with all these layers of indigo on top.
 As you wear your jeans, those indigo layers shed away and they start to reveal all the different shades of blue underneath.
 And that’s why your jeans will fade from blue to white.”

-How Should You Wash Selvedge Denim?
+How Do You Wash Selvedge Denim Jeans?

 - Turn them inside out

-- Wash them in cold water
+- Wash them on cold with similar colors

 What’s With The Selvedge Denim Culture?